 What Is Zero Trust Network Access?

-Zero Trust Network Access (ZTNA) works on the principle of ‘Never Trust, Always Verify’—restricting network and resource access to unauthorised and unauthenticated users.
-Thus, users can access the specific network resource—only after going through and passing the authentication and authorisation processes.
+Zero Trust Network Access (ZTNA) works on the ‘Never Trust, Always Verify’ principle— restricting network and resource access to unauthorised and unauthenticated users.
+Thus, users can access the specific network resource — only after going through and passing the authentication and authorisation processes.

 On the contrary, the Zero Trust Architecture by NIST reduces the attack surface and ensures maximum data and network security.
-Furthermore, it doesn’t assume any level of implicit trust for user devices and accounts—whether the assets are personal or company-owned.
+Furthermore, the Zero Trust principles of NIST don’t assume any level of implicit trust for user devices and accounts — whether the assets are personal or company-owned.

 With that out of the way, let’s look at the key tenets and principles of the NIST Zero Trust Network Security Architecture.